Get the authentic sound of the world's most famous rock & roll studio.

 Mic placement (on or off-axis)

-When you select a 4x12 or 2x12 cabinet in the Guitar category as the source, you can place the Close mic on-axis or off-axis.
+When you select a 4x12 or 2x12 cabinet in the Speakers category as the source, you can place the Close mic on-axis or off-axis.
 On-axis mics capture more of the brightness and edginess of the speaker, and off-axis mics capture a smoother, darker sound.

 Mixer View